Sam1320/webcam-game-controller/README.md

 # Webcam Game Controller

 This is a simple system that uses a webcam and a *very small* neural network to control a game in realtime.
-No pre-trained models or any other data is used. *All is done from scratch* and the end model *has just ~800 weights!* ⚡️
+No pre-trained models or any other data is used.

+*All is done from scratch* and the end model *has just ~800 weights or ~7KB!* ⚡️

 ![demo](demo.gif)